kvz/environmental/README.md

 Unix environment vars are ideal for configuration and I have yet to encounter an application that woudn't be better off with them.

-- You can change a value at near-runtime: `DEBUG=*.* node run.js`
+- You can override a value at near-runtime without having to change/backup config files: `DEBUG=*.* node run.js`
-- You can inject environment variables into a process belonging to a non-privileged user: `source envs/production.sh && sudo -EHu www-data node run.js`
+- You can inject environment variables into the memory of a process belonging to a non-privileged user: `source envs/production.sh && sudo -EHu www-data node run.js` without having to run / write any software for it.
-- You can inherit, inside `staging.sh`, just source `production.sh`, inside `kevin.sh` source `development.sh`
+- You can inherit, inside `staging.sh`, just `source production.sh`, inside `kevin.sh` `source development.sh`
 - Your operating system is aware and provides tools for inspection, debugging, optionally passing onto other processes, etc.
-- You can re-use config in supporting BASH scripts
+- You can directly use config across languages, e.g. in supporting BASH scripts
-- You can use config in the terminal yourself.
-E.g. `cd ${MYAPP_DIR}`
+- You can directly use the config in a terminal yourself, e.g. `cd ${MYAPP_DIR}`

 And as with any other type of config: